 Leave 2 inches between cookies.
 If cookies are large, then adjust for more space.
 If it spreads too much try chilling the dough or adding a little more flour to the dough.

 When baking the cookies, I always set my timer, and check my first batch of cookies 2 - 3 minutes before the cookies are meant to be done, and then adjust how long I want to set my timer for the remainder of the cookies left to bake.

 Timing correctly can mean the difference between a great cookie and a ruined cookie.

 Remove baked cookies from the cookie sheet to the wire rack immediately to prevent further baking, unless the recipe directs otherwise.
 That way the cookies aren't hard to remove and won't break or tear apart.

 Chilling the dough before baking & Thicker cookie Tips

-A lot of recipes required chilling of the dough because it improves the flavor and allows the dough to relax a bit and it also helps them from flattening out and helps them hold there shape better.
+A lot of recipes required chilling of the dough because it improves the flavor and allows the dough to relax a bit, hydrating the flour.
+It helps them from flattening out and helps them hold there shape better.